Dance Director, Instructor

 Margaret started Irish dancing at age 12.
 She danced for six years, performing around the Twin Cities and competing throughout the U. S. and in Ireland at Worlds in 2014.

-Margaret took some time off from dancing during college, but during her senior year, decided to return to competition, and at Nationals 2018 she became the U23 North American Open Champion!
+Marge took some time off from dancing during college, but during her senior year, decided to return to competition, and at Nationals 2018 she became the U23 North American Open Champion!

 A few months later, after graduating from Augsburg College with a degree in Special Education, Margaret decided to concentrate on training to become an Irish Dance teacher with Cumann Rince Náisiúnta.
 She moved to Ireland in 2018 to train with adjudicator/instructor Ann English.
 While in Ireland Margaret competed in the Irish Open and World Open Championships.
 She achieved the designation TMCRN in 2019.
 In August of 2022, Margaret passed her last exams and became fully certified as ODCRN.